Revision A, August 1998, documents initial release of University Handbook.

 Promotions will be made based on past and present job performance, past record, and qualifications to do the particular work for which the staff member is being considered.
 Persons interested in promotion or transfer should notify their supervisor and the Office of Human Resources.
 Transfers between departments will be allowed with the approval of the supervisors involved and the appropriate vice president.

 In accordance with the needs of the University, it may be necessary to reassign a staff member within the University.
-Before this reassignment may be done, careful consideration must be given to factors such as the salary differential between the two positions, the grade difference of the two positions (classified) if any, the level of training that has been given to the individual in their current job, and the needs of the University.
+Before this reassignment may be done, careful consideration must be given to factors such as the salary differential between the two positions, the grade difference of the two positions (non-exempt) if any, the level of training that has been given to the individual in their current job, and the needs of the University.
 The needs of the University are the determinative factor in this decision to reassign.

 SAU is a public state university, and most records of the University are subject to release.
 Personnel records are releasable only to the extent that disclosure would not constitute a clearly unwarranted invasion of personal privacy.
 Performance evaluation records are open to public inspection only in the instance where: